dmahony/LoRa-AX25-IP-Network/README.md

 <p>I recently discovered the fantastic Arduino-Kiss software by Folkert van Heusden (Github user: flok99)
 Arduino-kiss allows for an Arduino and HopeRF module to be used as a <a href="https://en.wikipedia.org/wiki/KISS_%28TNC%29">KISS TNC </a>

-The AX25 protocol allows us to do so many things like Addressing, routing and we can even use TCP/IP.</p>
+<br>The AX25 protocol allows us to do so many things like Addressing, routing and we can even use TCP/IP.</p>
 [![AX25-TCPIP](http://img.youtube.com/vi/Z9LDWIDyYq8/0.jpg)](http://www.youtube.com/watch?v=Z9LDWIDyYq8 "AX25 TCP/IP over LoRa ")
 <br>
 <p>This software uses the Radiohead Packet Library so any compatible wireless tranceiver should work (with a little bit of modification)<br></p>
 http://www.airspayce.com/mikem/arduino/RadioHead/